How to Clean a Shotgun | End of Season Care

 If it’s time to clean your shotgun, browse our easy-to-follow guide:

-If you have patches then, using the cleaning rod, push one through each barrel first to remove the worst of the debris.
+- If you have patches, use the cleaning rod to push one through each barrel first to remove the worst of the debris.
 If you don’t have any patches then feed two sections of loo roll into each barrel of a 12 bore (one per barrel for a 20 bore) and push them through with your rod (wooden end first).Whilst this gets the worst of any debris out it also helps to wipe away any residual moisture or condensation that could be lying in your barrels after a wet day.

-Next up is the action body.
+- Next up is the action body.
 Again, with a similar process of lightly oiled cotton patch, clean the face of the action body.
 Using a toothbrush clean around the barrel release mechanism and triggers as these are areas where powder residues and general dirt can build up.
-Hint - Don’t forget to take special care around the firing pin holes.
-Be sure not to over lubricate as this can cause gun malfunctions.
+Tip – don’t forget to take special care around the firing pin holes.
+Over lubricating this can cause gun malfunctions.

 With the close of shooting season, there is always clay shooting to be done to keep your eye in and your muscle memory fresh.
 Check out your local clay shooting ground.